7 ways to use digital screens you might not have thought of

 4. Use the screens for internal events

 Christmas parties, Cinnamon Bun Day, countdown to vacation.
 With PLAYipp’s scheduling function, you can plan content in advance and use widgets like countdown timers to create buzz around events.
+Built-in media players support content playback, enabling seamless display of multimedia content for internal events.
 Create attractive designs and let the screens help you build anticipation.
 The screens don’t have to be just for must-have information, they can also be for what’s fun.

 5. Dare to be more playful with information